Kristin-2002/kristin-2002/README.md

 ## Hi there 👋
-My name is Kristin, I'm a physical oceanographer and expert in ocean observation, data processing and analysis.
-I am interested in large-scale ocean circulation and climate variability on seasonal to longer time scales.
-I have a broad experience analysing multiplatform datasets—including in-situ ocean observations, reanalysis products, ocean general circulation and climate model outputs.
+My name is Kristin.
+I'm a physical oceanographer with expertise in ocean observation, data processing, and analysis.
+My research focuses on large-scale ocean circulation and climate variability on seasonal to longer timescales.
+I have broad experience analyzing multiplatform datasets, including in-situ ocean observations, reanalysis products, and outputs from ocean general circulation and climate models.

+🔭 I'm part of the team monitoring the North Atlantic Current in the Rockall Trough—have a look at the [Ellet Array](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/).
+🌍 The Ellet Array is part of a larger initiative: the Overturning in the Subpolar North Atlantic Program—check out [OSNAP](https://www.o-snap.org/).
+🗒️ You can find a full list of my publications, reports, and conference contributions on my [Google Scholar](https://scholar.google.com/citations?user=tA7ggMAAAAAJ&hl=en) profile.

 - 🔭 I'm part of the team monitoring the North Atlantic Current in the Rockall Trough, have a look at the Ellet Array [here](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/)
 - 🌍 The Ellet Array is part of something bigger, the Overturning in the Subpolar North Atlantic Program, check out [OSNAP](https://www.o-snap.org/)